akikoo/one-web-boilerplate/README.md

 Please note that the earlier version of this framework that uses the Yahoo YUI compressor is tagged here: https://github.com/akikoo/one-web-boilerplate/tags.
-Nowadays I prefer the framework to use RequireJS with an optimizer that manages dependencies in a much easier way.
+Nowadays I prefer this framework to use RequireJS with an optimizer that manages dependencies in a much easier way.

+One more thing: you should obviously exclude /build/publish directory from version control because that directory is cleaned up and recreated on each build.
+No need to track changes to that.

 ## To-Do:
 * Small tweaks here and there...